FirelyTeam/firely-docs/vonk/features/restful_api.rst

 ^^^^^^^^^^^^^

 A conditional delete interaction may match multiple resources.
 You can configure the server to delete all matches, or reject the operation (effectively only allowing single matches to be deleted).
 Allowing multiple deletes requires support for transactions on the database (SQL Server or SQLite).
+If you allow for Multiple deletes, you have to specify a maximum number of resources that can be deleted at once, to save you from accidentally deleting too many resources.

 ::

     "FhirCapabilities": {
-	    "ConditionalDelete": Single //Multiple
-    },
+        "ConditionalDeleteOptions": {
+        "ConditionalDeleteType": "Single", // Single or Multiple,
+        "ConditionalDeleteMaxItems": 1
+        }
+    }

 .. _restful_crud_limitations: